-Those clamoring for MI online poker received some exciting news this week.
+Those clamoring for Michigan online poker apps received some exciting news this week.
 The State Senate approved SB 0991, a bill enabling interstate poker in Michigan, by a 36-1 vote.
 If the bill is approved by the House and signed into law, it will be a significant achievement for the poker industry.

 Interstate gambling would allow players from Michigan to compete against other players in US states with similar laws.
 Currently, Delaware, Nevada and New Jersey are members of the Multi-State Internet Gaming Agreement (MSIGA).
 This agreement allows players from all three states to compete in poker tournaments against one another.